 She blinked and turned towards him as he raced in her direction.
 She had finally unwrapped the delicious delight and was raising it to her lips when he arrived.

 He reached up and smacked it right out of her hand post haste, in an effort to stop her from placing it into her mouth.
 And again he shouted, “Noooooo!
 Bad candy!
 Bad candy!!!!”

 He was visibly upset, and quite insistent that she NOT partake in the aforementioned “bad candy”.

 I was terrified that he was about to embarrass me beyond belief.
-I was afraid that “the incident” was about to come back to haunt me.

 My stunned Aunt looked so perplexed after having the candy literally slapped out of her mouth, and I jumped up to scoop him as quickly as I could into another room.